DarthSiedewurst/spiralingdownwebservice/Readme.md

 CICD Docker test
-New Lets Encrypt musst be cp
+New Lets Encrypt are be copied
 Docker restart